hareekrishnavs/Face-Recognition-Application/README.md

 ## Database

 The app uses SQLite (`app/facevault.db`).
-It auto-creates on first run — no setup required.
+It auto-creates on first run